-Higher customer satisfaction (CX)
+Higher customer satisfaction (CSAT)

-Big data is used to develop key metrics and KPIs (Key Performance Indicators) related to customer activity, investments, channels of touch points, and more.
+Big data is used to develop key metrics and KPIs (Key Performance Indicators) related to customer activity, investments, channels of touchpoints, and more.
 Predictive analytics is applied to target customer retention campaigns for a bottom-line ROI.

-Sentiment analysis of social media activity or customer response also drives loyalty programs, content-driven marketing and social media techniques for effective CRM (Customer Relationship Management).
+Sentiment analysis of social media activity or customer response also drives loyalty programs, content-driven marketing, and social media techniques for effective CRM (Customer Relationship Management).
 This significantly reduces customer churn.